Skip to Content

 The primary types of failures experienced by nonstructural components can be classified as either inertial failures or displacement/deformation failures.

-Inertial failures are failures caused by:
+Inertial failures are failures caused by the following.

 • Excessive shaking of the component